neogeographica/gameserver_scripts/README.md

 The files under "/home/gameservers" in this repository are the scripts that actually run the servers.
 Some of these are the commands that are launched by the init scripts, and the rest are utility/subroutine scripts used by the command scripts.

 There's a pretty clean separation between this stuff and the init scripts.
 The init scripts don't know anything about the internals of the commands or the other scripts used to run the servers.
 Conversely, the commands don't need to be invoked through the init scripts; you could run the commands manually, if you don't care about any of the niceties described in the Init Scripts section.
-In any case, don't mix and match server launch methods.
-Either always use the init scripts, or never use them.

 The files directly in "/home/gameservers" are some example commands and the utility "myip" script.